polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ### Initialize a Block

-The executive module calls the `on_initialize` hook in the system pallet and all other runtime pallets to initialize a block.
-The `on_initialize` function lets you define business logic that should be completed before transactions are executed.
-The system pallet `on_initialize` function is always executed first.
+The executive module calls the [`on_initialize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} hook in the system pallet and all other runtime pallets to initialize a block.
+The [`on_initialize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} function lets you define business logic that should be completed before transactions are executed.
+The system pallet [`on_initialize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} function is always executed first.
 The remaining pallets are called in the order defined in the [frame_support::runtime](https://paritytech.github.io/polkadot-sdk/master/frame_support/attr.runtime.html){target=\_blank} macro.

-After all the `on_initialize` functions have been executed, the executive module checks the parent hash in the block header and the trie root to verify the correct information.
+After all the [`on_initialize`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/support/src/traits/hooks.rs){target=\_blank} functions have been executed, the executive module checks the parent hash in the block header and the trie root to verify the correct information.

 ### Executing Transactions